| Title: | Stan Models for Item Response Theory |

 Additional options passed to |

-# Make a suitable data list: spelling_list <- irt_data(response_matrix = spelling[, 2:5], covariates = spelling[, "male", drop = FALSE], formula = ~ 1 + male) ## Not run: # Fit a latent regression 2PL twopl_fit <- irt_stan(spelling_list, model = "2pl_latent_reg.stan", iter = 300, chains = 4) # Get a table of parameter posteriors print_irt_stan(twopl_fit, spelling_list) # Or print_irt_stan(twopl_fit) ## End(Not run)
+# Make a suitable data list: spelling_list <- irt_data(response_matrix = spelling[, 2:5], covariates = spelling[, "male", drop = FALSE], formula = ~ 1 + male) ## Not run: # Fit a latent regression 2PL twopl_fit <- irt_stan(spelling_list, model = "2pl_latent_reg.stan", iter = 300, chains = 4) # Get a table summarizing parameter posteriors print_irt_stan(twopl_fit, spelling_list) ## End(Not run)# Make a suitable data list: spelling_list <- irt_data(response_matrix = spelling[, 2:5], covariates = spelling[, "male", drop = FALSE], formula = ~ 1 + male) ## Not run: # Fit a latent regression 2PL twopl_fit <- irt_stan(spelling_list, model = "2pl_latent_reg.stan", iter = 300, chains = 4) # Get a table summarizing parameter posteriors print_irt_stan(twopl_fit, spelling_list) ## End(Not run)

 Item response data regarding student spelling performance on four words: infidelity, panoramic, succumb, and girder.
 The sample includes 284 male and 374 female undergraduate students from the University of Kansas.
 Each item was scored as either correct or incorrect.